uqlibrary/technology-training/uMap/umap_intro.md

 ## Import data

-Import this dataset that contains observations of the Australian White Ibis (_Threskiornis molucca_) around the most densely populated part of Brisbane: [FIXME]
+Import this dataset that contains observations of the Australian White Ibis (_Threskiornis molucca_) around the centre of Brisbane: https://github.com/uqlibrary/technology-training/raw/master/uMap/2024-08-15_ibis-brisbane-filtered.csv

 For that, use the "Import data" button at the bottom of the right toolbar, browse to the CSV file, give the new layer a name, and click "Import data".